bl4ckswordsman/ArrMatey/CONTRIBUTING.md

 ### Branching & Target Rules

 - **Bug fixes and small changes**
-    - Open pull requests directly against `master`.
+    - Open pull requests directly against `main`.

 - **Larger features** (e.g., new integrations or substantial refactors)
     - Create and target a dedicated feature branch for all related PRs.